 The forms of vitamins and minerals in meat are the easiest forms to absorb:

-“Heme” iron, the form of iron found in meat, is 8 times more available to our bodies than “non-heme” (vegetable) iron.
+“Heme” iron, the form of iron found in meat, is at least 3 times more available to our bodies than “non-heme” (vegetable) iron.

 Vitamin A from animal sources is 12 to 24 times more available to us than vegetarian sources.